Car Owners Beware: 5 Reasons NOT to Use a Line of Credit to Make Payments

 Circling the Line Without Crossing It

 Understandably, paying for a car isn’t easy for everyone.
-This is certainly true if you are juggling multiple debts, including a car you MUST depend on.
-That’s why the line of credit may seem like the best option at the time.
+This is certainly true if you are juggling multiple debts.
+That’s why using a line of credit for a car purchase may seem like the best option at the time.
 Now unless you’ve reached a complete dead-end, it’s certainly better to find other means to make your car payments easier.

 Line of Credit Alternatives